INFORMATION WE COLLECT

-In some circumstances, you can ask us to delete your personal information (see section EU Data Protection Rights below for more information).
+In some circumstances, you can ask us to delete your personal information (see section EU and California Data Protection Rights below for more information).
 Please note that in some instances we may anonymize your personal information (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.

 Our website contains links to and from other websites.
 Clicking on these links or enabling those connections may allow third parties to collect or share information about you.
 FRT makes no representations whatsoever about any other websites that you may have accessed our website from or may access through this website.
 FRT is not responsible for the privacy practices or content of those websites and FRT expressly disavows any liability whatsoever for use of such websites.
 It is up to you to take precautions to ensure that whatever you select for your use is free of items of a destructive nature.

 NOTICE TO PERSONS OUTSIDE THE UNITED STATES

 FRT is located in the United States.
 Personal information collected on FRT websites and services may be stored and processed in the U.S. or any other country in which FRT or its affiliates, subsidiaries or service providers maintain facilities.
 This may involve transferring personal information outside the European Economic Area (EEA).
 In addition, many of our external third parties are based outside the EEA so their processing of your personal information may also involve a transfer of data outside the EEA.